JonasTischer/jonastischer.com/content/posts/10-principles-social-media.md

 ## 6. Be mindful about the content you consume

 The content you consume on social media has a significant influence on your thoughts, emotions, and behaviors.
 Be mindful of who you follow, what you subscribe to, and the content you consume regularly.
-Social media companies are a billion-dollar business because they know how to influence our behavior and you are not immune to being influenced.
+Social media companies are a billion-dollar business because they know how to influence our behavior and **you are not immune to being influenced**.
 Regularly review who you are following and whether the content is providing value to you or just trying to sell you a product.

 ## 7. Share value-added content

-When sharing content on social media, it's crucial to think about the platform and your audience.
-Be mindful of other people's time and attention, and only share things that you believe will provide value for others.
+When sharing content on social media, it's crucial to think about the platform and your audience. **Be mindful of other people's time and attention**, and only share things that you believe will provide value for others.
 For example, think twice before you share pictures of your food on Instagram (unless you are running ads for a restaurant).

 ## 8. Be Authentic and Genuine

 Authenticity is key when it comes to social media.
-It's important to be genuine and true to yourself in your interactions, posts, and comments.
-Avoid portraying an exaggerated or false version of yourself or your life.
-Authenticity builds trust and meaningful connections with others, and it allows for more genuine and fulfilling interactions on social media and in real life.
-Share your real experiences, opinions, and emotions, and avoid succumbing to the pressure of presenting a perfect or filtered version of yourself.
+It's important to be genuine and true to yourself in your interactions, posts, and comments. **Avoid portraying an exaggerated or false version** of yourself or your life.
+Authenticity builds trust and meaningful connections with others, and it allows for more genuine and fulfilling interactions on social media and in real life. **Share your real experiences**, opinions, and emotions, and avoid succumbing to the pressure of presenting a perfect or filtered version of yourself.

 ## 9. Stay positive

 Whether you are creating content or just consuming, you will inevitably come across negative comments, haters, trolls, or unhappy people on social media.
-It's essential to stay away from engaging with negativity and not get drawn into arguments or debates.
+It's essential to **stay away from engaging with negativity** and not get drawn into arguments or debates.
 Remember that not everyone will agree with your opinions, and it's okay to have different perspectives.

 ## 10. Practice Digital Detox

 Social media can be addictive and overwhelming, leading to potential negative impacts on mental health and well-being.
 It's crucial to practice digital detox and self-care to maintain a healthy relationship with social media.
-Set designated times for disconnecting from social media, such as taking breaks during the day, implementing screen-free hours, or unplugging during weekends or vacations
+Set designated times for disconnecting from social media, such as taking breaks during the day, **implementing screen-free hours**, especially **before going to bed** or unplugging during weekends or vacations.

 ## Conclusion